Flyingcows00/DndTools/README.md

 Operation | URL                                               | Description
 --------- | ------------------------------------------------- | -----------
-GET       | http://localhost:8080/dndtools/monsters           | Query a list of all of the available monsters in the database.
+GET       | http://localhost:8080/dndtools/monsters           | Returns a list of all of the available monsters in the database.
-GET       | http://localhost:8080/dndtools/monsters/[monster] | Query all the information about a specific monster
+GET       | http://localhost:8080/dndtools/monsters/[monster] | Returns all of the information about a specific monster